SENERGY-Platform/export-worker-lib/README.md

 ### FilterHandler

-The FilterHandler class provides functionality for adding, removing and applying filters via the following methods:
+The FilterHandler class provides functionality for adding, removing filters as well as applying filters to messages and extract data.
+The following methods are made available by instances of the class:

 `add_filter(filter)`: Add a filter with the structure defined in [Filters](#filters).
 The _filter_ argument requires a dictionary.